OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SetInputPeriod/SetInputPeriod.md

 It may be necessary to set the input period if the default for a datastore is very short.
 See also the [`SetOutputPeriod`](../SetOutputPeriod/SetOutputPeriod.md) command.

+*   If one or both parameters are provided, only the specified parameter is set (a single unspecified parameter does not cause the other value to be unset).
+*   If the command is called with no parameters, both `InputStart` and `InputEnd` properties are set to null and defaults will be used for commands that follow.
+*   Use a combination of commands to set/unset start and end, as needed.

 ## Command Editor ##

 The command is available in the following TSTool menu: